ryansydnor/blog/content/blog/agile-mbas-cornell-tech-students-reflect-and-grow-together.md

 *“I found it inspiring and enjoyable.”*<br/>
 *“We came up with meaningful conclusions and action-items that were based on a variety of perspectives.”*<br/>

 We have continued discussing, coordinating and making progress on each action item in our cohort’s Slack.
-We’re looking forward to continue growing together and shaping our MBA experience during our next semester on Roosevelt Island!
+We’re looking forward to continue growing together by shaping the Cornell Tech experience on Roosevelt Island for not only ourselves but also future students!